nickkout/METCS601/termproject/README.md

  5) Geolocation.html = displays functionality of HTML5 Geolocation APIs and what one possible use - Google Maps
  6) DragNDrop.html = displays HTML5 Drag n Drop functionality

+# Styling

+ All css is stored in the 'Styles.css' file.
+Each webpage has a boiler plate shchema that leverages flexbox and grid where applicable.
+For example, this is shown in the header and the footer.